dtcenter/METdataio/docs/Users_Guide/load_data.rst

   *These are element names.
 The XML angle brackets (<>) as seen in the XML specification file are omitted for simplicity*

+  **!!!NOTE!!!**

+  The **order of the elements** in the XML specification file is crucial. **DO NOT** modify the order of the following elements.
+  Indentation is used to indicate hierarchical relationships between elements.

     .. dropdown::   load_spec